runag/workstation-runagfile/README.md

 This script is idempotent.
 It can be run multiple times to produce a system which is up-to date with the recent software updates and with my configuration changes.

-The file ``lib/config.sh`` contains my name and email to use in configuration.
+The file ``config.sh`` contains my name and email to use in configuration.
 If you'll fork this script, please remove them.

 ## Linux